Tim

 Ventilations (or Rescue Breaths)

-To give an effective mouth-to-mouth ventilation:
+To give an effective ventilation:

 Pinch the nose shut